SHIWANGIKU/Machine-Learning/README.md

 ## 19         19         B
 ## 20         20         B
 Conclusion
-Based on the data available, I am able to fit a reasonably sound model with a high degree of accuracy in predicting out of sample observations.
+I am able to fit a reasonably sound model with a high degree of accuracy in predicting out of sample observations based on data available.
 One assumption that I used in this work that could be relaxed in future work would be to remove the section of data preparation where I limit features to those that are non-zero in the validation sample.
 For example, when fitting a model on all training data columns, some features that are all missing in the validation sample do included non-zero items in the training sample and are used in the decision tree models.

-The question I’m left with is around the data collection process.
-Why are there so many features in the validation sample that are missing for all 20 observations, but these have observations in the training sample?
-Is this just introduced by the Coursera staff for the project to see how students respond?
-Or is it a genuine aspect of how data is collected from these wearable technologies?

-Despite these remaining questions on missing data in the samples, the random forest model with cross-validation produces a surprisingly accurate model that is sufficient for predictive analytics.
+The random forest model with cross-validation produces a surprisingly accurate model that is sufficient for predictive analytics.